jgwillingham/radiosim/README.md

 # RadioSim
 RadioSim is a simulation tool for RF digital communications written in Python and C++.

-The aim of RadioSim is to provide a leightweight simulator that can be used for very early stage design of cognitive radio systems.
-With rapid development in mind, the API is entirely in Python.
-The C++ simply provides a way to sidestep the GIL for improved performance under the hood.
+The aim of this project is to develop a wireless network simulator that is lightweight but still powerful enough for basic proof-of-concept testing of cognitive radio applications.
+Much of RadioSim is a thin Python wrapper over highly multithreaded C++ code (thereby side-stepping limitations imposed by the GIL to improve performance).
+With the basic objects provided by the Python interface, cognitive engines can easily be written in Python and simulated.

 <h1 align="center">
  <img src="/extra/radiosim.drawio.svg" width="320">